Stable Video Diffusion Review 2026: Free Video Generation That Demands Hardware

 - Verdict: SVD completely unsuitable for human-centric content

-Test 4: Camera movement — "slow pan across landscape left to right"
+Test 4: Camera movement - "slow pan across space left to right"

 - SVD result: Jerky panning, background parallax absent, motion feels artificial